-F. Griffith Pearson, MD, served as the 79th president of The American Association for Thoracic Surgery (AATS) in 1989-90.
+F. Griffith Pearson, MD, served as the 79th president of the American Association for Thoracic Surgery (AATS) in 1989 - 1990.
 Dr. Pearson attended the University of Toronto High School and subsequently the University of Toronto Medical School, finishing as a silver medalist in the class of 1949.
-Following his internship at the Toronto General Hospital, Dr. Pearson went into general practice working with two local general surgeons, whom he remembers as role models for "patient care and caring."
-After one year Dr. Pearson returned to the University of Toronto for a year of research under Dr. Wilfred G. Bigelow, the 55th President of the AATS, and then re-entered general practice for the next three years.
+Following his internship at Toronto General Hospital, Dr. Pearson went into general practice working with two local general surgeons, whom he remembers as role models for "patient care and caring."
+After one year, Dr. Pearson returned to the University of Toronto for a year of research under Dr. Wilfred G. Bigelow, the 55th President of the AATS, and then re-entered general practice for the next three years.

-In 1955, Dr. Pearson once again returned to the University of Toronto to complete a three years residency in general surgery.
-He then determined he would focus on general thoracic surgery and studied in England with Mr. Ronald Belsey at the Frenchay Hospital in Bristol in 1959 and 1960, and returned to a faculty position at Toronto General Hospital.
-It was Mr Belsey who had the greatest influence on Pearson’s thoracic practice.
+In 1955, Dr. Pearson once again returned to the University of Toronto to complete a three-year residency in general surgery.
+He then focused on general thoracic surgery and studied in England with Mr. Ronald Belsey at the Frenchay Hospital in Bristol in 1959 and 1960, and returned to a faculty position at Toronto General Hospital.
+It was Mr. Belsey who had the greatest influence on Pearson’s thoracic practice.
 To this day, Pearson quotes Belsey, "the battlefields of surgery are littered with the remains of new operations, which foundered and perished in the follow-up clinic."
 Pearson was known for his careful follow-up of patients, even decades after their initial surgery.

 In 1960, Dr. Pearson travelled to Copenhagen to witness the early use of prolonged mechanical ventilation for respiratory failure during a polio epidemic, and laryngeal and tracheal injuries resulting from endotracheal tubes and tracheostomy tubes.
 These experiences stimulated him to champion the first intensive care unit in Canada, the so-called "respiratory failure unit," and led to his research and clinical interest in tracheal resection and reconstruction.